thycotic/privman-docs/install/agents/pre-10.7.1-agent-hardening.md

 1. Under __User Accounts__ click the __+__ button and use the search field to find the specific user account that has permissions to make changes to the Agent services.
 1. Click __Save__.

->**Note**: If you require a rollback of the agent hardening due to upgrade issues, use the manual [Restore Default Agent Permissions](agent-hardening-rollback.md) procedure.
+>**Note**: If you require a rollback of the agent hardening due to upgrade issues, use the manual Restore Default Agent Permissions procedure following below.

 ## Restore Default Agent Permissions